One Month Left to Train for a Half Marathon

 As an example, I generally do 15-16 mile long runs on quite a regular basis in a half marathon campaign.
 And actually, on quite a regular basis full-stop.

-What is the Best Thing to Do Now?
+What is the Best Training to Do Now?

 Well, you have a few options.

-A valid option is to pull out completely and pick out a half marathon in 3-5 months, do some more training in order to get properly prepared and then run that one.
+Not the option I immediately want to recommend.
+But a valid option is to pull out completely and pick out a half marathon in 3-5 months, do some more training in order to get properly prepared and then run that one.
+I have had to do it, plenty of runners need to pull out of runs because sickness or injury got in the way of proper preparations.
+I have also been stubborn enough to participate in races while being (half) sick.
+Top tip: don't do that, strangely enough it never finishes well.

 one month left to train for a half marathon

-Follow the link to find my beginner's half marathon running program, which assumes that people can run a 10k already.
+Suppose you were to pull out, given you can run 5 miles, you are just about ready to embark on my beginner's half marathon running program, which assumes that people can run a 10k (6 miles-ish).

 Still want to do this one?
-Then make sure you get in all the running and exercise you can get until the race.
-The link to the beginner half marathon training program should give you some ideas about the types of runs to do.
+Very good!
+Well, let's then make sure we make the next 4.5 weeks count.
+The above link to the beginner half marathon training program should give you some ideas about the types of runs to do.

 My key pieces of advice to prepare as best as possible for this half marathon: